-There are more than 4,500 food service establishments in Suffolk County, the largest, wealthiest and easternmost county on Long Island, New York.
-All these establishments operate under permit to the Suffolk County Department of Health Services.
+There are more than 4,500 food service establishments in Suffolk County, the largest, wealthiest, and easternmost county on Long Island, New York.
+All these establishments operate under a permit to the Suffolk County Department of Health Services.

 To access the database, consult Suffolk County Department of Health Services, Restaurant Inspection Information.

 Once you're in the database, you can search to see information about the last inspection that was performed in each food establishment listed.
 You can search by the name of the restaurant.
-Or you can search by the name of a town, village or hamlet to see just how clean and safe their restaurants are.
+Or you can search by the name of a town, village, or hamlet to see just how clean and safe their restaurants are.

 The response will either be "No critical violations were found," or in the case of violations, the violations will be posted.
 In the latter case, you can click on each violation and obtain the public health reasons behind the violation.
 This will give you a better understanding of the problem and the science behind the restaurant's need to comply.

 The site also informs you that "New York State law requires that all food and beverage establishments be smoke-free."

 According to the Suffolk County Department of Health Services, there are 2 types of violations that may be cited during an inspection.